 Hello everyone and welcome to the inwils interval, a short, monthly podcast that is perfect for you to listen to while taking a quick break with or without a beverage and biscuits.
 In this months interval, I want to talk about my teeth and what I have been wrong with cleaning them for 54 years!

 Before we start here’s a starter question for you to think about – which animal has the most number of teeth?
 Have a think about it and I’ll tell you later in the podcast you might not be aware of this but I have a phobia of the dentist.
 It is not that they are nasty people or that I’m afraid of the pain.
 It is just that I am completely out of control and they are putting electronic gadgets into my mouth.
 Okay, so I guess the pain does worry me a bit, but it is more the whole experience.
 The pandemic meant that my checkups were cancelled which pleased me.
 But yesterday I got the dreaded phone call that they were booking people in for their checkups!
-It is not until January but I have the added complication that my usual dentist has left and I have to start the initiation of a new dentist!
+It is not until January but I have the added complication that my usual dentist has left and I have to start the initiation of a new dental practice coach!
 He has no idea what is about to enter his room and to be reclined on his moveable chair.

 I’ve never had a good relationship with my teeth.
 According to medical sites, you should have 32 teeth being comprised of 28 ‘normal’ teeth and 4 wisdom teeth!
 You have four incisors at the front of your mouth, four canine teeth, then 8 premolars and then 12 molars!
 Despite the amount of talking I do, I actually have a very small mouth.
 I only have 24 teeth, including four wisdom teeth and even then there is not really enough room for them and they are all crooked and overlapping!
 As I was growing up, the dentist removed teeth to allow my wisdom teeth to come through.
 This was when you didn’t have injections to numb your mouth, gas was used to put you to sleep.
 Truly an awful experience!